jdohertydev/higher-or-lower-v2/README.md

 * To add an element of progress, JavaScript is used to change the page background colour depending on the user's streak (3 changes to bronze, 5 changes to silver and 10 changes to gold).

 ![Screenshot of game display in silver](assets/images/silver-screenshot.png)

+* When the user guesses incorrectly, the background is returned back to black to signify the end of this turn.

 ## Testing
 * This site has been tested on a Windows 11 desktop version of Chrome, Firefox and Edge.